whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 The Whive protocol contains the following specifications:

 - It is a Bitcoin Fork and Auxiliary Chain, shall utilize the Bitcoin code base to remain compatible with Bitcoin.
-- The protocol shall have its Rewards generated through a hybrid Proof-of-Work(current) and Proof-Of-Stake(future) algorithm.
+- The protocol shall have its Rewards generated through an optimized Proof-of-Work(PoW) consensus algorithm.
 - The Reward symbol which is also the name of the wallet is WHIVE.
 - The smallest unit of the Reward shall be 0.00000001 WHIVE.
 - There shall be a maximum supply of 100,000,000 Rewards over a period of ~20 years(by 2040).
-This includes, 17,500,000 Whive tokens which shall be claimed for a Bitcoin fork from the version 2 release of the protocol.
+This includes, 18,500,000+ Whive tokens which shall be claimed after the Bitcoin fork from the version 2 release of the protocol.
-- In the future, distribution of the remaining Rewards shall be through a Split Rewards algorithm, where 50% go to CPU mining nodes and another 50% to staking nodes.
-- The algorithm checks the processor, location and timezone of all nodes attributing a higher weight to nodes with higher daylight threshold and desired CPU optimizations.
+- The algorithm checks the processor, location, timezone and balance of all nodes attributing a higher weight to nodes with higher balances, daylight threshold and desired CPU optimizations.
 - The protocol shall support between 7 - 20 transactions per second on a 1 - 2 MB block-size or a Segregated Witness (SegWit) enabled block-weight of 4 MB similar to Bitcoin.
-- The protocol shall over time keep up to-date with the latest Bitcoin source code updates after release of the final core features in version 3 of the protocol.
+- The protocol shall over time keep up-to date with the latest Bitcoin source code updates after release of the final core features in version 3 of the protocol.
 - The protocol shall support Layer 2 Protocols such as Lightning to enable fast and micro-transactions on the Bitcoin network to ensure atomic-swap capabilities.

 ***3. RoadMap***